Mexico Travel Warning

 Hidalgo: No advisory is in effect.

 Jalisco: Guadalajara, Puerto Vallarta, and Lake Chapala are major cities/travel destinations in Jalisco – Exercise caution throughout the state, particularly in rural areas and when using secondary highways.
-Violent clashes between criminal organizations and government authorities, and related disturbances including barricades of burning vehicles blocking major roads and highways, are ongoing concerns that typically occur without notice.
 Defer non-essential travel to areas of the state that border the states of Michoacán and Zacatecas.
 The security situation along the Michoacán and Zacatecas borders continues to be unstable.
-U.S. government personnel are authorized to use Federal toll road 15D for travel to Mexico City; however, they may not stop in the town of La Barca for any reason.
+U.S. government personnel are authorized to use Federal toll road 15D for travel to Mexico City; however, they may not stop in the town of La Barca or Ocotlan for any reason.
+Use of Highway 80 between Cocula and La Huerta is prohibited for personal travel by U.S. government personnel.
 U.S. government personnel are prohibited from personal travel to areas of Jalisco that border Zacatecas, and are prohibited from intercity travel at night.
+Please see above for general conditions for travel to Mexico.

 Mexico City (also known as the Federal District): No advisory is in effect.
 See also the discussion in the section on Estado de Mexico for areas within the greater Mexico City metropolitan area.

-Michoacán: Morelia is a major city/travel destination in Michoacán - Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas and the area north of federal toll road 15D, where you should exercise caution.
+Michoacán: Morelia is a major city/travel destination in Michoacán - Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas, and the area north of federal toll road 15D, where you should exercise caution.
 U.S. government employees are prohibited from traveling by land in Michoacán except on federal toll road 15D during daylight hours.
-Flying into Morelia and Lázaro Cardenas is the recommended method of travel.
-Attacks on Mexican government officials, law enforcement and military personnel, and other incidents of organized crime-related violence, have occurred throughout Michoacán.
-Armed members of some self-defense groups maintain roadblocks and, although not considered hostile to foreigners or tourists, are suspicious of outsiders and should be considered volatile and unpredictable.
-Some self-defense groups in Michoacán are reputed to be linked to organized crime.
+Flying into Morelia and Lázaro Cardenas is permitted for U.S. government personnel.
+Please see above for general conditions for travel in Mexico.

-Nayarit: The Riviera Nayarit coast, including the cities of Tepic, Xalisco, and San Blas, is a major travel destination in Nayarit - Defer non-essential travel to areas of the state of Nayarit that border the states of Sinaloa or Durango, as well as all rural areas and secondary highways.
+Nayarit: The Riviera Nayarit coast, including the cities of Tepic, Xalisco, and San Blas, is a major travel destination in Nayarit - U.S. government personnel may travel to Riviera Nayarit, San Blas, Santa María del Oro, Tepic, and Xalisco using major highways.
+Intercity travel at night is prohibited for U.S. government personnel.
+Defer non-essential travel to other areas of the state.

 Nuevo Leon: Monterrey is a major city/travel destination in Nuevo Leon – Exercise caution in the state of Nuevo Leon.
-Although the level of organized crime-related violence and general insecurity in Monterrey has decreased dramatically within the last two years, sporadic incidents of violence have occurred.
-Security services in and around Monterrey are robust and have proven responsive and effective in combating violent crimes; however, instances of violence remain a concern in the more remote regions of the state.
 U.S. government personnel and their dependents may travel outside the city of Monterrey only during daylight hours on toll roads, and must return to the city of San Pedro Garza Garcia municipal boundaries to abide by a curfew of 1 a.m. and 6 a.m., except for travel to the airport after 5 a.m.
+Please see above for general conditions for travel in Mexico.

 Puebla: No advisory is in effect.